Whole Life Insurance – Is This the Best Option for You?

 Comparisons should look at the cost of coverage and the benefits and features of each type of life insurance policy.

-When choosing between term life and whole life insurance, start by deciding why you need life insurance in the first place.
+When choosing between term life and whole life insurance, first start by deciding why you need life insurance in the first place.

 During the term period, your premium remains level.

 Importantly, a good term life policy will provide a conversion privilege, allowing you to exchange your policy for whole life insurance later.

 Additional factors like getting up to $500k of life insurance with no exam (or more) give term advantages over many whole-life companies requiring paramed exams, checking the MIB, and waiting two months for approval.

 Whole life insurance is permanent coverage.

 It provides lifetime protection and the potential to accumulate cash values.

 You can borrow against cash values, surrender it, use it to supplement retirement income or get a survivorship life insurance policy for estate planning.

 Additionally, you should compare universal life insurance, another type of permanent policy, to a whole-life policy.